Hayk10002/Nice-Patterns/README.md

 ## Controls

-Àt the beginning you need to enter the number of points in console and press enter.
+at the beginning you need to enter the number of points in console and press enter.

 Then when the animation starts